72 Inch Granite Vanity Top

 2. Avoiding Common Stains

-- Do not place oil bottles, rusty cans, or jars directly on the vanity top, as they can cause staining or rusting.
+- Do not place oil bottles, rusty cans, or jars directly on the vanity top.

-- Use a tray under glassware, especially for alcoholic or citrus-based liquids to prevent acidic damage.
+- Use trays under glassware, especially for alcoholic or citrus-based drinks, to avoid acidic damage.

-- If the granite appears dim due to moisture, don't worry—it will return to its original color once the water evaporates.
-However, this indicates that resealing is required.
+- If moisture causes the granite to look dim, it will return to its original color once the water evaporates—but this indicates resealing is required.

 3. Managing Limescale & Sticky Residue

-- Limescale around faucets should not be removed with harsh lime-removal products.
-Instead, gently scrape it off with a razor blade.
+- For limescale around faucets, avoid harsh lime-removal products.
+Instead, gently scrape with a razor blade.

-- The flat side of a razor can be used to remove sticky tape, dried paint, glue, or food residue.
+- Use the flat side of a razor to remove sticky tape, dried paint, glue, or food residue safely.

 4. Removing Stubborn Stains